 Exploratory Data Analysis, Descriptive Statistics, Inferential Statistics, and more

 Additional Benefits Applied Learning via Capstone and 25+ Data Science Projects Purdue Alumni Association Membership

 Resume Building Assistance

 Upto 14 CEU Credits Caltech CTME Circle Membership Cost $$ $$$$ $$$$ Explore Program Explore Program Explore Program

 Do You Want to Become a Data Scientist?

 Are you interested in launching your career in data science?
 Enroll in Simplilearn’s Data Scientist Course or the Data Science Master's today to take your skills to the next level.
-Co-developed with IBM, these programs enable you to learn everything you need to know to get certified in one of the hottest careers of the 21st century.
+These programs enable you to learn everything you need to know to get certified in one of the hottest careers of the 21st century.